Sunday, February 23 ▪ 1pm, Port Gamble S’Klallam xnawtx House of Knowledge

 F. Otto Haas Executive Director of the Morris Arboretum-University of Pennsylvania

-and immediate past President and CEO of the Coastal Maine Botanical Garden
+and immediate past President and CEO of the Coastal Maine Botanical Gardens.

 1:00pm Light refreshments, rare plants sale and raffles